randriu/synthesis/experiments/README_evaluation.md

 ./experiment.sh timeout
 ```

 Here, `timeout` is a timeout value for each individual experiment, e.g. '5m' or '2h'.
 The script will evaluate the benchmarks and, for each experiment, produce a logfile available in `experiments/logs` folder.
 As soon as all experiments are finished, the script will parse these logfiles and output a table similar to Table 1.
+Furthermore, the script will print the last lines of log `experiments/logs/hybrid_hard/maze_hybrid.txt` associated with optimal synthesis of __Maze__ model -- these lines will be of interest later when reproducing results reported in Figure 5.
-This table will be also stored to `experiment/logs/summary.txt`.
+This output will be also stored to `experiments/logs/summary.txt`.

 #### How to select the timeout value